rosen-bridge/rosen-chains/packages/abstract-chain/README.md

 ## Description

-Every blockchain supported by [guard-service](https://github.com/rosen-bridge/ts-guard-service) in the bridge requires some actions which are defined in abstract classes and structures in this project.
+Every blockchain supported by the [guard-service](https://github.com/rosen-bridge/ts-guard-service) in the bridge has some requirements that are defined in abstract classes and structures in this project.

 `AbstractChain` is an abstract class containing all actions required by guard-service to support a blockchain in rosen-bridge.
-Each chain required some actions to communicate with the blockchain APIs to get/send data from/to the blockchain.
+Each chain requires some actions to communicate with the blockchain APIs to get/send data from/to the blockchain.
 These actions are defined in `AbstractChainNetwork` and a single object of it will be initiated in `AbstractChain` constructor.

-As UTxO-based blockchains require some additional and common actions such as getting boxes (UTxOs), `AbstractUtxoChain` and `AbstractUtxoChainNetwork` class are provided.
+Since UTxO-based blockchains require some additional and common actions such as getting boxes (UTxOs), `AbstractUtxoChain` and `AbstractUtxoChainNetwork` class are provided too.

 ## Add New Chain

-Implementing new chain to guard is done in two steps and is independent of implementing a required network package.
+Adding a new chain to the guard-service is being done in two steps and is independent of implementing a required network package.

-the first step is to define an **abstract** network class inheriting `AbstractChain` (or `AbstractUtxoChain` if the blockchain is UTxO-based).
+The first step is to define an **abstract** network class inheriting `AbstractChain` (or `AbstractUtxoChain` if the blockchain is UTxO-based).
 Based on the implementation of chain class, some network functions may be added to this network class.